HomeDev GuideRecipesAPI Reference

 Observable

 The dojo/store/Observable decorates a store by adding an observe method on the results object returned by the query method.
-This can be used to monitor the store for changes that may affect the results returned by the query.
-This means that when an item is added, updated, or removed from the store, then the observer is notified if the modified item matches the observer's query.
-A store can be decorated as follows:
+Use this to monitor the store for changes that may affect the results returned by the query.
+When you add, update, or remove an item from the store, then the observer is notified if the modified item matches the observer's query.
+Decorate a store as follows:

 var observableStore = Observable(store);